cosmos/ibc/spec/ics-007-tendermint-client/README.md

 function checkValidityAndUpdateState(
   clientState: ClientState,
   header: Header) {
-    // assert trusting period has not yet passed assert(currentTimestamp() - clientState.latestTimestamp < clientState.trustingPeriod)
+    // assert trusting period has not yet passed.
+This should fatally terminate a connection. assert(currentTimestamp() - clientState.latestTimestamp < clientState.trustingPeriod)
-    // assert header timestamp is not in the future (& transitively that is not past the trusting period) assert(header.timestamp <= currentTimestamp())
+    // assert header timestamp is less than trust period in the future.
+This should be resolved with an intermediate header. assert(header.timestamp - clientState.latestTimeStamp < trustingPeriod)
     // assert header timestamp is past current timestamp assert(header.timestamp > clientState.latestTimestamp)
     // assert header height is newer than any we know